 Pack dues: The amount varies by pack, depending on money-earning projects conducted by the pack to decrease the amount needed to run the pack program.

 Uniform: The uniform and its cost vary by program for both youth and adults.
-Uniforms may also be purchased at your California Inland Empire Scout shop.
-See website below www.iescouts.org/scout-shop/ for details and current prices.
+Uniforms may be purchased at your local Scout shop.
+See www.scoutshop.org for details and current prices.

 You Are Not Alone!